tidyverse/tidyverse.org/content/blog/tune-2/index.md

 ## Tuning your postprocessor

 A postprocessor is an operation that modifies model predictions.
-For example, if your classifier can separate classes but its probability estimates are not accurate enough, you can add a _calibrator_ operation that can attempt to adjust those values.
+For example, if your classifier can separate classes but its probability estimates are not accurate enough, you can add a _calibrator_ operation that can attempt to adjust those probability estimates.
 Another good example is for binary classifiers, where the default threshold for classifying a prediction as an event can be adjusted based on its corresponding probability estimate.

 Currently, we've enabled postprocessing using the [tailor package](https://www.tidyverse.org/blog/2024/10/postprocessing-preview/).
 The operations that are currently available: